Read time 6 minutes

 Microsoft 365 offers two options for preserving content, Litigation Hold, and Retention Policy.
 It is important to understand the difference between these two features in order to make an informed decision about which one best suits your needs.
 But it can be confusing to know which one to use or when to use them, so we’ve created this guide to help you understand the differences between the two.

 A Litigation Hold preserves all content indefinitely, while a Retention Policy allows you to specify how long content should be preserved.
 You can also use both features together to create a hybrid preservation strategy.
 Whichever option you choose, it is important to remember that compliance with data retention regulations is critical for businesses in today’s digital age.
-Moreover, in such situations, it’s always wise to backup your Microsoft 365 data continuously with the help of a useful tool like Kernel Office 365 backup & Restore.
+Moreover, in such situations, it’s always wise to take Office 365 data backup continuously with the help of a useful tool like Kernel Office 365 backup and Restore.